openid/fapi/Financial_API_Grant_Management.md

 Examples:

-* For payment initiation, a new grant with a permission to create a payment is created first.
-A client can use obtained access tokens to initiate the actual payment and, as a result, a new payment / transaction resource is created.
+* For payment initiation, a new grant with a permission to create a payment might be created first.
+A client can then use obtained access tokens to initiate the payment and, as a result, a new payment / transaction resource might be created.

 ## Obtaining new tokens for existing grants
 Clients can also obtain fresh access and, optionally refresh tokens based on existing grants if they re-issue authorization request, reference existing grant and follow the rest of the authorization code flow.